 Nineties themes are becoming all the rage as corporate events, they are the new eighties……

 There is some amazing music from the 90s from House to Indie along with Rap and Big Beat, they really make for a great night of partying.
 Here is a link demonstrates the variety of 90’s parties I have played at.
 It is real mix of genres with Indie bands were going to raves and dance events all the time and this was reflected in the music.
 Electronic music using new instruments was very big and being promoted by artists such as Paul Oakenfold and Sacha.

 “Your work the other night was brilliant, I’m no aficionado, but that was the best music and mixing I’ve ever heard.
 You truly worked the room , the only shame was you were in the corner so not everyone could see you working your magic”

-Nineties tunes are in high demand especially for 40th birthday parties as people want to relive their youth for a few hours capturing that special moment at a rave or in the university bar.
+Nineties tunes are in high demand especially for 40th and 50th birthday parties as people want to relive their youth for a few hours capturing that special moment at a rave or in the university bar.
 I can provide up to a massive 8000 watt JBL Sound system with an enormous bass sound along with lazers and smoke to really take you back in time.

 90’s night blogs

 90’s Party videos

 Dance, Trance, Rave, House Indie and Rock all enjoyed huge success in this decade.
 Can you believe the Internet was only just breaking through at the end of the 90’s, now almost everyone has access to it.
 So it’s time to dust off that shell suit and bright trainers and hit the floor for some breakdancing.

 Move Your Body (The House Music Anthem) – Frankie Knuckles pres.
 Marshall Jefferson

 Can You Feel It? – Mr. Fingers a.k.a.
 Larry Heard and Robert Owens